PelleLille/hsl-docs/functions.rst

 Shared memory
 -------------

-The memory function API provides shared, atomic and synchronized memory access between paralell script executions within the same program.
+The memory function API provides shared, atomic and synchronized memory access between parallel script executions within the same program.
 The memory resides in runtime memory (heap) hence it is automatically cleared upon program restart.
 Access to this memory is also available through the protobuf control socket API.

 .. function:: memory_add(key, value)